UserCard.graphql

 import { postListFragment } from "./PostList";

-export const userPageQuery = gql.default(({ query }, { $var, $colocate }) =>
+export const userPageQuery = gql.default(({ query, $var, $colocate }) =>

 name: "UserPage",

-({ $ }) => [
+fields: ({ $ }) => $colocate({

-userCard: userCardFragment.embed({ userId: $.userId }),
+userCard: userCardFragment.spread({ userId: $.userId }),

-postList: postListFragment.embed({ userId: $.userId }),
+postList: postListFragment.spread({ userId: $.userId }),

 }),